PAIDiPaidThis.com

 Dog cruciate ligament (TPLO/TTA) surgery cost in the UK

 A ruptured cruciate ligament is one of the most common serious operations a dog will need, and one of the most expensive routine surgeries in UK vet care.
 The competition regulator noted it can cost up to £5,000, and occasionally more.
-What surprises people most is how far apart two quotes for the same operation can be.
+What surprises people most is how far apart two quotes for the same operation can be, sometimes by thousands of pounds for what is, on paper, the same procedure on a similar-sized dog.

 The quick version

-• TPLO and TTA are the two main surgical techniques, and both are major orthopaedic operations.
+• TPLO and TTA are the two main surgical techniques, and both are major orthopaedic operations, not a quick fix.

-• Bigger dogs generally cost more, because the implants and surgery scale with size.
+• Bigger dogs generally cost more, because the implants and the surgery itself scale with size.

-• The same operation is quoted thousands of pounds apart between practices and referral centres.
+• The same operation is quoted thousands of pounds apart between practices and referral centres, so one quote tells you almost nothing on its own.

 • The quote usually needs to include imaging, the implant, hospitalisation and follow-ups.
-Check what is in yours.
+Check what is in yours before comparing two numbers.

 What people actually paid